-Remgro monitors and contributes to its investees’ BBBEE performance through its board representation and participation and facilitation of corporate actions in these investee companies.
-The BBBEE status of Remgro’s investee companies is presented in the “Investment reviews” section here in the Integrated Annual Report.
+Remgro monitors and contributes to its investees’ BBBEE performance through its board representation and participation, and facilitation of corporate actions in these investee companies.
+The BBBEE status of Remgro’s investee companies is presented in the “Investment reviews” section here of the Integrated Annual Report.

 Further details regarding the BBBEE status of Remgro’s operating subsidiaries are provided in the section dealing with “Sustainability at operating subsidiaries” in the detailed Sustainable Development Report.

 summarised employment equity report (as at 30 JUNE 2018)

 |Professionally qualified and experienced specialists and mid-management||–||–||2||19||1||3||–||10||–||–||35|